-The Big "O"
+The Big "O" JAILER

-JAILER Floyd County '93 #10 on the Ballot Pd. for by Oscar E. Rice 3118 Bucks Branch, Martin, Ky.
-41649
+Floyd County '93 #10 on the Ballot

-Sand House

-We're "Kid"-ing!
+We're"Kid"-ing!

 Our Lady of the Way Hospital is having a contest to find the family which has the most children delivered here!
 No Kidding!

 You see, the 45th Anniversary of the founding of Our Lady of the Way is being celebrated the weekend of May 15th & 16th.
-It's being billed as a "Celebration of the Family", in honor of all the families that have had babies at the hospital, or have been helped here over the years.
-Oo, we're looking for the family with the largest number of kids who were born at Our Lady of the Way.
-Children, grandchildren, great-grandchildren, aunts, uncles and even first cousins count!
-To enter your family, simply fill out a form and send it in with all the names and dates of birth of your family members who were born here.
+It's being billed as a "Celebration of the Family", in honor of all the families that have had babies at the hospital, or have been helped here over the years

+So, we're looking for the family with the largest number of kids who were born at Our Lady of the Way Children, grandchildren, great grandchildren, aunts, uncles and even first cousins count.
+To enter your family, simply fill out a form and send it in with all the names and dates of brith of your family members who were born here.
 Forms are available through Our Lady of the Way Hospital.
-For further information call 1-606-285-5181, extension 346.
-Prizes will be given for first, second and third place families at the Celebration on May 16th.
-Join in the "kid"- ing...enter soon!
+For further information call 1-606-285-5181. extension 346.

+Prizes will be given for first, second and third place families at the Celebration on May 16th Join in the "kid" ing. enter soon!